LoganPaxton/logr/README.md

 ![NPM Stats](https://img.shields.io/npm/dm/logr-v1.svg)
 ======

+> [!IMPORTANT]
+> As of 1/20/25, this repository in now archived.
+If you would like something added, fork it and create try to your own Logr.

 ## Milestones
 First, I just want to say thank you to those that have made this possible!
 ✅ 100 Downloads (Reached on day 1!)